free-science-academy/organisation/governance.md

 ## Governance structure

+The governance structure of the OSA comprises the seven initial founding members.
+Each of these has an equal share and voting right.

 Within the main structure of the OSA, each of the founding members is assigned to be the Head of a different taskforce.
 Each of these is autonomous under the OSA.